 Hank T. Puls, MD

-Director, Pediatric Hospital Medicine Research; Associate Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine
+Director, Pediatric Hospital Medicine Research; Professor of Pediatrics, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Pediatrics, University of Kansas School of Medicine

 Full Biography